Public key cryptography

 Asymmetric encryption

-For a complete cycle - clear text -> encrypted text -> clear text - both keys are necessary.
-Knowing only one of them is not enough, so it doesn't compromise the security of this mechanism if one of them is publicly known.
+— both keys are needed.
+Knowing only one of them is not enough, so it doesn't compromise the security of this mechanism if one of them is exposed.
 This is probably the most difficult part of asymmetric encryption to understand and rely on.

 In OpenPGP, the pair (both keys) is included in the "key", whereas the public part of the pair goes into the "certificate".
 The certificate can then be disseminated.